scientist-softserv/palni-palci/README.md

 ```

 ## Analytics Feature
 Hyku currently only supports the configuration of one Google Analytics account for the basic functionality of this feature.
-Hyku currently only support Google Analytics with the Universal Analytics property for this feature.
+Hyku currently only support Google Analytics with the Analytics 4 property for this feature.

-Note: Google has announced they will stop processing data using the Universal Analytics property on July 1, 2023  or July 1, 2024 for Analytics 360 properties.

 Analytics tracking and reporting features will be turned off by default.
 To enable them within Hyku, please follow the directions below.